AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/cohort-rpt-non-date-based.md

 ### Other notes

-* Filters applied to your metrics will remain intact when you toggle between Standard and Cohort views
+* [!UICONTROL Filters]: applied to your metrics will remain intact when you toggle between Standard and Cohort views
 * For more details on Perspectives, you can go to [this article](../../data-analyst/dev-reports/cohort-rpt-bldr.md).